-Amlodipine should be used with caution in cases of patients who have severe bradycardia or the presence of heart failure (especially when associated with a β-blocker) due to the eventuality of cardiogenic shock, since it has negative inotropic properties and its effective hypotensive effects.
+Amlodipine should be used with caution in cases of patients who have severe bradycardia or the presence of heart failure (mainly when associated with a β-blocker) due to the eventuality of cardiogenic shock since it has harmful inotropic properties and its practical hypotensive effects.

-Patients suffering from left ventricular dysfunction who are prescribed amlodipine for angina treatments have to be constantly monitored to show that the medication does not aggravate heart failure .
+Patients suffering from left ventricular dysfunction who have been prescribed amlodipine for angina treatments have to be constantly monitored to show that the medication does not aggravate heart failure.

-Amlodipine is a powerful hypotensor, it should not be administered in patients with systolic blood pressure less than 90 mmHg.
+Amlodipine is powerful hypotension; it should not be administered in patients with less than 90 mmHg of systolic blood pressure.

-In case of liver failure , as occurs with calcium channel blockers, the half-life of amlodipine is prolonged in patients with variation in liver function.
+In case of liver failure, as occurs with calcium channel blockers, the half-life of amlodipine is prolonged in patients with variations in liver function.

-Since the amlodipine is metabolized by means of this route, and indications for its dosage have not yet been established.
+Since the amlodipine is metabolized using this route, indications for its dosage have not yet been established.

-Therefore, in these patients, the doses should be adjusted according to the response of the patient, starting treatment with lower doses than those recommended in normal adults.
+Therefore, in these patients, the doses should be adjusted according to the patient’s response, starting treatment with lower doses than those recommended in normal adults.